zoltantoth0409/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/checks/xml_service_entity_name_check.markdown

-## Entity Naming
+## XMLServiceEntityNameCheck

-Entity name should not be the same as the package name.
+Entity names in `service.xml` should not be the same as the package name.

 ### Example